World-Class Research Spaces

 The Research Tower will contain a multitude of both dry and wet lab facilities, as well as meeting and conference areas where researchers, graduate students and others can come together to discuss collaborative projects.

 The Innovation Tower will be the public facing facility and include graduate student work spaces, seminar rooms and a large multipurpose space, a visualization center and investigator offices.
-It will also have dedicated space for public and private corporate partnerships on each floor.
+It will also have dedicated space for public and private corporate partnerships.

 The NextGen Center for Imaging will be a state-of-the-art facility featuring the Siemens MAGNETOM Terra 7 Tesla MRI, which helps clinicians detect the source of certain health problems earlier and provide more precise treatment.
 Additionally, the Siemens Virtual Cockpit enables remote scanning assistance, allowing transformation of care delivery and a higher level of standardization that leads to more accurate diagnoses.